Emperor Daigo: A Visionary Leader of the Heian Period’s Golden Age

 Cultural Renaissance: The Birth of Imperial Poetry Collections

 Beyond politics, Emperor Daigo championed the arts and literature.
-His most enduring cultural legacy was commissioning the Kokin Wakashū—Japan’s first imperial anthology of waka poetry.
+His most enduring cultural legacy was commissioning the Kokin Wakashū—Japan’s first imperial anthology of classical waka poetry.
 Edited by the famed poet Ki no Tsurayuki and others, the collection gathered over 1,000 poems and established waka as a prestigious literary form.

 The Kokin Wakashū not only solidified poetic expression in the Heian court but also marked the beginning of a long tradition of imperial poetry anthologies, influencing Japanese aesthetics for centuries to come.